rainwoodman/python-mpi-bcast/README.rst

 People have thought that python just can never work well on HPC systems.
 This is not true.
-We can start 1024 Python ranks on edison.nersc.gov in 40 seconds, consistently, with the help of this version of :code:`python-mpi`.
+We can start 1024 Python ranks on edison.nersc.gov in 40 seconds, consistently as long as we follow the principles in this page.
+We will need the help of a tool 'bcast' that is provided here.

 The idea is simple: